 Wonderful arts and crafts

-Meet the Pays de la Loire's artists and craftspeople A unique opportunity to discover their expertise in dedicated places or villages where they are often invited to set up studios!
+Meet Atlantic Loire Valley's artists and craftspeople A unique opportunity to discover their expertise in dedicated places or villages where they are often invited to set up studios!

 The artisan village of Sallertaine – Vendée

 For 30 years, artists and craftspeople have occupied the old houses in this little village in the middle of the Vendée-Brittany Marais.
 Some thirty types of crafts are represented here during the summer season, from blacksmiths and furniture-makers to ceramicists, leatherworkers, textile makers, sculptors, wood-turners and more.
 In July and August, the place comes to life over the course of four night-time events with street performances and free concerts.

 The Forum Métiers d'Art in Jublains – Mayenne

 Jewellery, furniture, sculptures, decorative objects and more...
 Located not far from Mayenne, the Forum Métiers d'Art invites you into its shop to discover the little marvels created by local craftspeople.
 Nearby, an exhibition space is open from May to December, and there's a room that hosts workshops where you can learn calligraphy, linocutting or weaving, for example.
 A large curiosities market also takes place here the last weekend in July!